-You don’t want your water overflowing everywhere.
+You don’t want your water overflowing and going to waste.
 Another thing to remember is to keep the lid on your pot as your snow is boiling.
 That way it’s able to maintain heat and the snow will melt faster for you.
 I have these pans with a lid, they would work great: Farberware 4-Quart

 Use Warm Heat that’s Nearby

 You may think that a pillowcase is something that you should only use to cover your pillow, but it can also function as a filter too.
-All you need to do is fill it up with snow and then tie it to a low hanging branch that’s close to your fire.
+All you need to do is fill it up with snow, or use ice, and then tie it to a low-hanging branch that’s close to your fire.
 Just make sure that you don’t place the pillowcase directly over your fire.